1. How do I get in touch with the Child Nutrition office?

 Cafeteria account balances are carried forward each school year.
 All money remaining in your child's account on the last day of school will be your child's beginning balance the next school year.
 The funds will remain in the account even if your child transfers to another school within Wichita Falls ISD.

-3) Q Can my child charge meals?
-AIf a student's account balance is too low to pay for their meal, they will be allowed to charge three (3) regular lunch meals before being offered an alternative meal (cheese sandwich, applesauce, milk variety).
+If a student's account balance is too low to pay for their meal, they will be allowed to charge five (5) regular lunch meals before being offered an alternative meal.
 Once a student's account balance is deemed as low, the cashier will discretely remind the student to have money deposited to their account to avoid any disruption in meal service.

-4) Q What happens if my child has no money and cannot charge a meal?
-A
+4. What happens if my child has no money and cannot charge a meal?

-The student will be offered a cheese sandwich, applesauce and milk variety.
+The student will be offered an alternate meal.
 This meal will be offered at no charge to the student.

-5) Q Why do school staff and adult visitors have to pay more for meals than students?
-A
+5. Why do school staff and adult visitors have to pay more for meals than students?

 The Child Nutrition department receives federal reimbursement for each student meal served in the district.